-Hero Killer: Personifies the one weapon that killed Godzilla; does kill Godzilla Jr. It receives this treatment in Rulers of Earth as well, driving Zilla into fleeing to Honolulu, beating Godzilla unconscious, and then facing down he, Mothra, and two of her larvae at once, all in its first appearance.
+Hero Killer: Personifies the one weapon that killed Godzilla; and lives up to its namesake by killing Godzilla Jr and giving Godzilla Sr one of his most difficult fights.
+It receives this treatment in Rulers of Earth as well, driving Zilla into fleeing to Honolulu, beating Godzilla unconscious, and then facing down he, Mothra, and two of her larvae at once, all in its first appearance.

 Hive Mind: The aggregate arthropods that form his body apparently have one.

 Hoist by His Own Petard: Destoroyah's weakness to extremes in temperature bites it in the ass twice; first while it tries to dissolve Godzilla in water and then when it tries to make a getaway from a Godzilla at critical mass, the army freezes it and makes it plummet down to the ground, where it explodes.

 Hollywood Acid: Its Micro-Oxygen breath oxidizes anything it comes into contact with and is highly corrosive.